Frederick Kisch: Interwar period

 He joined the Zionist Organization in 1922, where he headed the political department until being succeeded by Chaim Arlosoroff.
 He also served as Zionist Commission head for the Jerusalem region between 1923 and 1931.
-His British military background allowed him to cultivate excellent relations with the British administration of Mandatory Palestine as well as Arab leaders including Sharif Hussein of Mecca and his son King Abdullah I of Jordan.
+His British military background allowed him to cultivate excellent relations with the British administration of Mandatory Palestine as well as Arab leaders including Sharif Hussein of Mecca and his son, Emir Abdullah of Trans-Jordan.
 Kisch was awarded the Order of Wen-Hu (4th Class) by the Republic of China in 1921.

 Second World War

 Kisch was recalled to active service in 1939 at the outbreak of the Second World War.
 He was promoted to the rank of brigadier and assigned to the British Eighth Army, where he became commanding officer of the Royal Engineers in the North African Campaign.

 Kisch was killed in Tunisia on 7 April 1943 when he stepped on a landmine during the Battle of Wadi Akarit.
-He had been organising reconstruction of bridge, essential to the Allied advance.
+He had been organising reconstruction of a bridge, essential to the Allied advance.
 He is buried at Enfidaville War Cemetery in Tunisia.

 Legacy

-Ya’ar Kisch/Kisch Memorial Forest, moshav Kfar Kisch and various streets, including Sderot Kisch on the Carmel in Haifa, are among places named after him.
-In 2015, his grandson Yoav was elected to the Knesset and as Minister of Education and Minister of Regional Cooperation since December 2022.
+Ya'ar Kisch-the "Kisch Memorial Forest", moshav Kfar Kisch and various streets, including Sderot Kisch on the Carmel in Haifa, are among places named after him.

+In 2015, his grandson Yoav was elected to the Knesset for the Likud party, and in December 2022 he was appointed Minister of Education and Minister of Regional Cooperation.